tripdog/airtable-website/ReadMe.md

+# A simple web page powered by Airtable DB

 The purpose of this project is to create a single page site that uses Airtable as the database to store and retrieve data.
 In this case, Airtable has been chosen as a user-friendly solution for a non-technical client to interface